 How to detect hackers?

-- run a proper anti-virus, firewall on your device
+- run a proper anti-virus, the firewall on your device

 - check for spyware and PUPs